 The hormone injections that you take are very similar to the hormones that your body produces naturally.
 Most women do not describe any noted effects directly from the medications.
 During Donor Day, you will receive a detailed explanation of potential risks and side effects.

 How are medications administered?

-One of our nurses will teach you how to administer your medications by using a very small needle to inject the medication into the fatty part of your abdomen.
+One of our nurses will teach you how to administer your medications by using a very small needle to inject the medication into a small section of your abdomen.

 If I donate now, will I be able to have children in the future?

 There is no research supporting any adverse effect on your current or future fertility.
-Many of our donors who have never had children before go on to have children of their own.
+About half of our donors are mothers already, and many eventually have children of their own following donation.

 Must I have had a child previously to be considered for egg donation?

 No. Whether you have had no children or you have had multiple children, you are welcome to pursue this endeavor.

 If one of our physicians approves you to donate again, you may donate up to six times in your lifetime.
 Approximately 60 percent of cycling donors in any given month are repeat donors.
 About 2 months following your egg retrieval, a donor team physician will review your donation cycle and the recipient outcomes to determine your future eligibility.
 This review process can take up to 8 weeks.
 A Donor Liaison will contact you, update any consent forms, and upload your profile back into the donor registry.
 As long as all labs are up to date according to our protocol, you can go back on the registry immediately.